jherning/link68/readme.txt

 Flash the calculator with a flash apps or AMS:
     ./link68.py flash flashfile1.XXk/XXu flashfile2.XXk ...
+ - WARNING: AMS flashing will delete all variables/data stored in RAM.
  - AMS flashing may brick your calculator and is untested with many hardware/AMS combinations.
 See below.

  "Recover"/flash the calculator from the bootloader (after pressing "I to install product code"):